DANS-KNAW/easy-deposit-api/docs/index.md

       -d, --description  <arg>   A desription of the new state --doUpdate             without this argument only the current status is shown in json format
-      -l, --label  <arg>         The label of the new state, on of: REJECTED, DRAFT, SUBMITTED, IN_PROGRESS, ARCHIVED
+      -l, --label  <arg>         The label of the new state, one of: REJECTED, DRAFT, SUBMITTED, IN_PROGRESS, ARCHIVED
       -h, --help                 Show help message

      trailing arguments: